spiritedtechie/spiritedtechie.com/collections/_posts/2023-08-25-data-transform-with-an-llm.md

 LLM usage needs a high amount of critical thinking.
 Much of the cool stuff you see promoted works because it applies LLMs over publicly documented domains with well-known language and concepts.
 LLMs are trained on a vast corpus of this knowledge.
 And for many use cases, this is great - it will drive automation and productivity with low effort.

 A public LLM could perform less well for domain-specific things where language is more customised and contextualised.
-Is a __dog__ an animal or a brand of beer? - If a non-contextualised LLM incorrectly thinks it's an animal, imagine what kind of response it could give.
-It may do well, it may not.
+Is a __dog__ an animal or a brand of beer?
+If a non-contextualised LLM incorrectly thinks it's an animal, imagine what kind of response it could give - it may do well, it may not.

-With growing context lengths limits, the contextualisation can be done at runtime (via the prompt) - this works only so far.
-For large domains, with lots of domain-specific data, we are better off fine-tuning LLMs before deployment.
+With growing context length limits, the contextualisation can be done at runtime (via the prompt) - this only goes so far.
+Custom domains containing large volumes of training data are better off with fine-tuning LLMs.

 ## Conclusion